Drix10/ai-resources/README.md

 ### 🧵 How It Works?

-We use [a Custom Tool](https://github.com/Drix10/Twitter-Gemini-GitHub-MVP) to scrap twitter/X and find the best resources and then we upload them here daily, this is an automatic process which took us weeks to build, we would appreciate your support!
+I use [a Custom Tool](https://github.com/Drix10/Twitter-Gemini-GitHub-MVP) to scrap twitter/X and find the best resources and then I upload them here daily, this is an automatic process which took me weeks to build, I would appreciate your support!

 ### ⭐️ Support & Contributions